 In stage one, broad questions are very useful for finding out how the employees see their situation.
-Utilizing a humble inquiry approach works well.
-The rule of thumb is that openended questions cannot be answered with a simple yes or no response.
+The rule of thumb is that open-ended questions cannot be answered with a simple yes or no response.
 They invite the person to share more information.
 Some examples of broad questions are: